Carrot-9/Futura/README.md

 # Soprano

-Automatically pushes .wav files to database once a week.
+Automatically pushes .wav files to database daily at 9:00 AM.

-Also runs via alias 'soprano'.